XingyouLiu/NottyGame/README.md

 #### Action Selection

-X-DEFENSIVE selects the action with the highest expected hand reduction based on the calculated values.
+X-DEFENSIVE selects the action with the highest expected hand reduction among all currently available actions based on the calculated values.

 #### Special Rules